Damon Runyon identifies today’s most brilliant early career scientists and funds their innovative cancer research.

 The Damon Runyon Clinical Investigator Award is designed to encourage and assist greater numbers of physicians to become clinical investigators and conduct patient-oriented research.
 As part of this award program, the Damon Runyon Cancer Research Foundation (the “Foundation”) will pay up to $100,000 of outstanding medical school loans of Damon Runyon Clinical Investigator Award recipients pursuant to the below policy.

 Qualifying loans: Debt incurred for tuition and direct educational expenses during medical school and any interest thereon.
-(Loans for general items or living expenses, e.g., housing, transportation, consumables, do not qualify for this program.)
-Loans must be from a government entity, academic institution or commercial or chartered lending institution.
+(Loans for general items or living expenses [e.g., housing, transportation, and consumables] do not qualify for this program.)
+Loans must be from a government entity, academic institution, or commercial or chartered lending institution.
+Qualifying medical school loans, which have been combined or refinanced with non-qualifying loans, will be partially eligible based on the ratio of eligible and ineligible expenses included.

-Eligibility and amount of support: Debt and interest thereon will be paid up to an amount equal to One Hundred Thousand Dollars ($100,000) in the aggregate over the award period with amounts not to exceed Thirty Thousand Dollars ($30,000) in any one-year period with the remaining balance paid at the completion of the award, if the following conditions are met:
+Eligibility and amount of support: Up to $100,000 debt will be paid in the aggregate over the three-year award period not to exceed $33,333 in any one-year period, if the following conditions are met:

-Payments: For each year of eligibility, the Foundation will pay directly to each lender an amount representing the total payments owed by the participant for all qualifying loans for that year up to an aggregate maximum of $30,000 (“Annual Debt Payments”).
-If the participant has qualifying loans with annual payments in excess of $30,000, the Foundation, in its discretion, will determine which loans it will pay.
-Upon the successful completion of the Clinical Investigator Award, the Foundation will pay the lending institutions the remaining balance on any outstanding loans up to a maximum of $100,000 total (“Final Payment”).
-If the participant does not demonstrate a continuing commitment to clinical research upon the completion of the Clinical Investigator Award, the Foundation reserves the right to withhold the Final Payment.
+Payments: For each year of eligibility, the Foundation will pay directly to each lender an amount representing the total payments owed by the participant for all qualifying loans for that year up to an aggregate maximum of $33,333 (“Annual Debt Payments”).
+If the participant has qualifying loans with annual payments in excess of $33,333, the Foundation, in its discretion, will determine which loans it will pay.

-Consolidated loans: The Foundation will make repayments on consolidated loans that were originally obtained for qualifying medical school expenses but not when they have been combined or refinanced with non-qualifying loans.
-Participants must submit the loan agreement for consolidated loans as well as loan agreements for each underlying loan.
+Consolidated loans: Participants must submit the loan agreement for consolidated loans as well as loan agreements for each of the underlying loans.

 Leave without pay: Loan repayments will not be made during leaves of absence unless written permission is granted by the Foundation.